plumelo/cosmoz-frontend-rtd/docs/views/50-view-components.rst

 property of the ``cz-apicall`` instance as input for another component, like :ref:`cosmoz-omnitable`.

-Sometimes though, we might want to handle/mangle the data received before forwarding to another component, and the best way to describe this is to call the computing method at the input for the other component, example:
+Even though it should be avoided, we might sometimes want to handle/mangle the data received before forwarding to another component, and the best way to describe this is to call the computing method at the input for the other component, example: